stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 Applying the updated resources to the descriptor sets is slightly complicated:

-1. Each modified descriptor set requires a separate `VkWriteDescriptorSet` structure.
+1. Each modified resource requires a separate `VkWriteDescriptorSet` structure.

-2. The Vulkan descriptor for each update is dependant on the descriptor set, the binding _and_ the resource.
+2. This structure is dependant on the modified entry, the parent descriptor set _and_ the binding.

 3. Updates are applied as a batch operation.